HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_internal_networking.md

         helm upgrade dx-deployment -n dxns . -f ./cloud-deploy-values.yaml
         ```

-3. After the update is completed, enable haproxy and add annotations specific to your cloud provider in custom `values.yaml` file.
+3. After the update is completed, enable HAProxy and add annotations specific to your cloud provider in custom `values.yaml` file.

     ```